oscal-compass/compliance-trestle/docs/tutorials/task.transformer-construction/transformer-construction.md

 then the best mapping would be to an Observations only.

 <details>
-<summary>example instance suitable for mapping to Observation</summary>
+<summary>example snippet: instance suitable for mapping to Observation</summary>

 ```
 data: